pmfarley/SNO-AzureStackHCI/README.md

 ## **STEP 1.
 INSTALL THE AZURE STACK HCI OS ON YOUR SERVER.**

-Perform these steps to install the Azure Stack HCI Operating System:
+Perform these steps to download and install the Azure Stack HCI Operating System:
  - https://learn.microsoft.com/en-us/azure-stack/hci/deploy/operating-system

 ## **STEP 2.
 CONFIGURE THE SERVER UTILIZING THE SERVER CONFIGURATION TOOL (SCONFIG).**